FreshBooks: History

 FreshBooks was founded in 2004 by Mike McDerment, Levi Cooperman, and Joe Sawada in Toronto, Ontario.
 McDerment incorporated a second company, BillSpring in January 2015 to work on new product development.
 It was rolled back into FreshBooks as an updated interface in 2016.

 Initially FreshBooks functioned like an electronic invoicing program targeting IT professionals.
 After the release of the new interface, the initial release of FreshBooks was referred to as "FreshBooks Classic."
 FreshBooks Classic was discontinued in 2022 after migrating users to the new platform.
 FreshBooks Classic's front-end application was built in PHP, and the backend services were built in Python while the new FreshBooks uses the same backend services with a JavaScript single-page application.

 Product

-FreshBooks offers a subscription-based product that includes invoicing, accounts payable, expense tracking, time tracking, retainers, fixed asset depreciation, purchase orders, payroll integrations, mileage tracking, double-entry accounting, and industry-standard business and management reporting.
-All financial data is stored in the cloud on a single unified ledger, allowing users to access the same set of books regardless of location on desktop and mobile.
-It offers a free API that enables customers and 3rd-party software vendors to integrate external applications with FreshBooks.
-FreshBooks also supports multiple tax rates and currencies.
-It also incorporates a payroll feature and a projects feature.
-The software is priced on a pay-per-use recurring monthly fee.
+FreshBooks is a subscription-based accounting software platform that provides features such as invoicing, accounts payable, expense and time tracking, retainers, fixed asset depreciation, purchase orders, payroll integrations, mileage tracking, double-entry accounting, and standard business reporting.
+Financial data is stored in the cloud on a unified ledger, enabling access from desktop and mobile devices.
+The platform includes a free API for integration with external applications and supports multiple tax rates and currencies.
+It also offers project management and payroll functionalities.
+Pricing is based on a recurring monthly fee.

-FreshBooks supports country specific tax calculation in Canada, the United States and Britain.
-GST and HST in Canada, sales taxes in the United States, and MTD in the UK are supported by FreshBooks.
+FreshBooks supports country-specific tax calculations, including GST and HST in Canada, sales taxes in the United States, and MTD compliance in the UK.